sgatewood/resume/rendered/resume.md

 (McLean, VA / remote) August 2020 - April 2023
 - Worked on a Development Experience team that created and maintained a variety of developer tooling and infrastructure, gaining a unique perspective on usability that continues to shape my tooling designs today.
 - Contributed to a remote development solution, including a custom Kubernetes service to lease EC2s and a python tool to build/develop/test the product remotely (rather than on your own machine).
-- Architected and developed a pipeline to create warm builds that developers can take and use instantly rather than waiting to build from source.
+- Architected and developed a Gitlab pipeline to precook warm builds that developers could take and use instantly rather than waiting to build from source, providing an extremely fast setup to "test something on a recent main build."
 - Initiated & developed numerous prototypes, many of which shipped (or became real quarter-long features for my team).
 - Regularly initiated & led architectural design discussions.
 - Regularly assisted developers in troubleshooting technical issues, both to help unblock them and to find ways to improve our local build stability.